rlunde/writertoys/devlog.md

 $ createdb -U writertoys --locale=en_US.utf-8 -E utf-8 -O writertoys writertoysdb -T template0

 I downloaded postico from https://eggerapps.at/postico/ to use to create the tables.

-I used psql command "\password writertoys" to change the password to "happy2"

 Trying db_create.py as in the tutorial I get:
 ImportError: No module named psycopg2